 Travel blackout blinds can useful for blocking out the sun when camping in a trailer.
 It’s a lifesaver when trying to get toddlers to sleep on those long summer evenings.
 This simple camping hack creates a soothing atmosphere during bedtime and replicates the feeling of being at home with barely any effort.

-One brand of portable blackout curtain we have tried and recommend is the Sleepout Curtain.
-You can get more information on our full Sleepout Curtains review.
+One brand of portable blackout curtain I have tried and recommend is the Sleepout Curtain.
+You can get more information on my full Sleepout Curtains review.

 Best Camping Gear for Toddlers Summary

 As you can see, there is a lot of camping gear for toddlers to choose from.
-Not all of them will be right for your family, but we hope that you pick up the camping stuff you need to help make your family adventures as safe and fun as possible!
-Kids love camping and we hope your family will enjoy it for years to come!
+Not all of them will be right for your family, but I hope that you pick up the camping stuff you need to help make your family adventures as safe and fun as possible!
+Kids love camping and I hope your family will enjoy it for years to come!

 Pin It For Later!